zeittresor/py-morse-ping/README.md

 # py-morse-ping
 Send Text using the ping command (proof of concept)

 This is a simple "proof of concept" idea.
-The two scrips make use of the "ping" command to transfer simple text messages using "morse-code".
+The two scripts make use of the "ping" command to transfer simple text messages using "morse-code".

 In the early days of the last century many ships had used the morse code to transmit simple text informations